1A Softball: West Central puts the squeeze on St. Bede

 Ryan said bunting has been a focus point in practice because “we got to a point where we couldn’t get a bunt down.
 Every day in practice we do it several times.
 We call it the ring of fire, you all just bunt in a circle until somebody gets out.”

 Brynna Seitz beat out a single to short to start the Heat rally in the third inning.
-Addie Seitz followed with a perfectly executed hit and run single to the vacated shortstop hole when St. Bede’s Ella Hermes went to cover the bag to put runners on first and third.
+Addie Seitz followed with a perfectly executed hit-and-run single to the vacated shortstop hole when St. Bede’s Ella Hermes went to cover the bag, that put runners on first and third.

 It was one of three successful sacrifice bunts the Heat executed in the game.